-Some examples of student knowledge contradictions are given in Section 2.1, and a formulation of the contradictions is made based on the multi-world logic in subsequent subsections.
+Some examples of student knowledge contradictions are given in the next subsection, and a formulation of the contradictions is made based on the multi-world logic in subsequent subsections.
 All types of the above contradictions in student modeling are then classified and discriminated from the viewpoint of how they should be handled in the student modeling process.